billtubbs/casadi-models/README.md

 # CasADi Dynamic Models

-Tools to define and manipulate simple linear dynamic models in CasADi for use in non-linear dynamic modelling and optimization.
-The models may have symbolic parameters allowing them to be used in optimization problems.
+Tools to define and manipulate simple linear dynamic models in [CasADi](https://web.casadi.org) for use in non-linear dynamic modelling and optimization.
+The models may have symbolic parameters allowing them to be included in optimization problems.

 While CasADi is primarily used for solving non-linear optimization problems, it is often convenient to add linear dynamical systems to introduce simple identifiable dynamics.

-Furthermore, it is often necessary or convenient to use non-linear constrained optimization to identify the parameters of some linear dynamic models.
+Furthermore, it is sometimes necessary or convenient to use non-linear constrained optimization to identify the parameters of linear dynamic models.

 I'm not aware of a system identification toolbox for CasADi models so I developed these tools to identify and simulate simple dynamical systems for my projects.